AnowarOHossain/Quick-Note/README.md

-# Notes: A Django-Powered Note-Taking Web App
+# QuickNote: A Django-Powered Note-Taking Web App

 ## 🌟 Overview
-**Notes** (also called **QuickNote**) is a lightweight web app built with Django that lets users securely create, edit, view, and delete personal notes — just like a digital notebook!
+**QuickNote** is a lightweight web app built with Django that lets users securely create, edit, view, and delete personal notes — just like a digital notebook!
 It's responsive, beginner-friendly, and perfect for organizing your ideas.

----

 ## 🚀 Features